pace577/pace577.github.io/_pages/about.md

 ---
 permalink: /
-title: "About"
+title: ""
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am currently a Masters student (M.S. by Research) at C-MInDS Indian Institute of Technology Bombay, guided by Prof. D. Manjunath.
+I am a Masters (M.S. by Research) student in the Center for Machine Intelligence and Data Science (C-MInDS) at Indian Institute of Technology Bombay, guided by Prof. D. Manjunath.
 My research interests broadly lie in machine learning theory.
 I obtained my B.Tech in Electrical Engineering from Indian Institute of Technology Tirupati.

+## Contact
-If you wish to contact me, send an email to prabhat [DOT] lr [AT] iitb.ac.in.
+If you wish to contact me, please send an email to prabhat [DOT] lr [AT] iitb.ac.in.

+[comment]: <> (Add "publications" sidebar and include publications in each page separately.)